 Our Rwandan favorite is Lake Burera, conveniently close to the city of Musanze where we are headquartered.
 The one word to define Burera would be “dramatic”: its shores are steep, the views of the Virungas striking and there is a radical 100 m/328 ft drop between Burera and it’s twin lake, Ruhondo.

-HINT: Don’t just stay on the more frequented western shores of the lake; best vistas unveil themselves on the eastern side.
+HINT: Don’t just stay on the more frequented western shores of the lake; best vistas unveil themselves on the islands and on the eastern side of Burera.

 4. Lake Mutanda